hallvaaw/awesome-biological-image-analysis/README.md

 ## Other
 - [AICSImageIO](https://github.com/AllenCellModeling/aicsimageio) - Image Reading, Metadata Conversion, and Image Writing for Microscopy Images in Python.
-- [BactMap](https://github.com/veeninglab/bactmap) - a command-line based R package that allows researchers to transform cell segmentation and spot detection data generated by different programs into various plots.
+- [BactMap](https://github.com/veeninglab/bactmap) - A command-line based R package that allows researchers to transform cell segmentation and spot detection data generated by different programs into various plots.
 - [Biobeam](https://maweigert.github.io/biobeam) - Biobeam is an open source software package that is designed to provide fast methods for in-silico optical experiments with an emphasize on image formation in biological tissues.
 - [BoneJ](https://github.com/bonej-org/BoneJ2) - BoneJ is a collection of Fiji/ImageJ plug-ins for skeletal biology.
 - [B-Store](https://github.com/kmdouglass/bstore) - Lightweight data management and analysis tools for single-molecule microscopy.